 Depending upon the needs of the organization where you are donating the mats, an optional carrying strap can be included.
-Check with the organization first to determine their needs for the population they serve; many shelter like to have a few mats in their inventory particularly with cold weather approaching in the north.
+Check with the organization first to determine their needs for the population they serve; many shelters like to have a few mats in their inventory particularly with cold weather approaching in the north.

-The carrying strap is simply a few stiches wide and long enough for a person to carry the rolled up mat cross body or over the shoulder.
+The carrying strap is simply a few stitches wide and long enough for a person to carry the rolled up mat cross body or over the shoulder.
 Roll the mat like a tube, attach one end of the strap and test the length of the mat on a volunteer to gauge the length needed before attaching the second end.
 Yoga mat straps also make a useful carrying strap.

 Eco Friendly Knit And Crochet Projects